 Transfer Money into the Account

-The next step should be to get funds into your account as soon as possible, to help avoid snowballing your debt.
-Transferring or depositing money into your account will not only help you avoid multiple overdrafts but also allow you to pay your fees.
+The next step should be to get funds into your account as soon as possible to help avoid snowballing your debt.
+Transferring or depositing money into your account will help you avoid multiple overdrafts and allow you to pay your fees.